mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1/install-airgapped/index.md

 enterprise: false
 ---

-This document is meant to outline steps required to install kommander in an airgapped environment.
-It uses documentation of airgapped Konvoy installation as basis and outlines only the steps required to get Kommander running on top of an airgapped Konvoy cluster.
+This document shows how to install Kommander in an air-gapped environment.
+Using the air-gapped Konvoy installation documentation as the basis, this shows how to get Kommander running on top of an air-gapped Konvoy cluster.

 # Naming

-Across this document, some terms are used which are defined here:
+This document uses the following terms:
-* management cluster - konvoy cluster that is going to be running kommander
+- Management cluster - Konvoy cluster that is running Kommander
-* attached cluster - cluster, be it konvoy or non-konvoy one, which are going to be attached to the management cluster
+- Attached cluster - Konvoy or non-Konvoy cluster that is attached to the management cluster
-* docker registry - a registry from which all clusters download docker images used by installation
+* Docker registry - a registry containing all Docker images that clusters access and download during installation

 # Before you begin

-Before installing, verify that your environment meets the following basic requirements:
+Before installing, ensure your environment has the following basic requirements:

-* a docker registry should already contain all the docker images required for installation and this includes also kommander images.
-The `konvoy_air_gapped.tar.bz2` tarball will contain the required artifacts.
+- a Docker registry containing all the necessary Docker installation images.
+This also includes Kommander images.
+The `konvoy_air_gapped.tar.bz2` tarball contains the required artifacts.

-* connectivity with clusters that are going to be attached to the management
+- connectivity with clusters attaching to the management
   cluster:
-  * both management and attached clusters should be able to connect to the docker registry
+  - both management and attached clusters must connect to the Docker registry
-  * management cluster should be able to connect to attached cluster's API server
+  - management cluster must connect to the attached cluster's API server

-* all the prerequisites outlined in [airgapped konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#before-you-begin] in case of konvoy clusters.
-For attached clusters that are 3rd party clusters, please refer to the vendor's documentation.
+- all the prerequisites in [air-gapped Konvoy installation][https://docs.d2iq.com/ksphere/konvoy/1.6/install/install-airgapped/#before-you-begin] in case of Konvoy clusters.
+For attached 3rd party clusters refer to the vendor's documentation.

 ## Control plane nodes